-- Preparing the Scientific Justification and Technical Feasibility, preparing the list of previous Chandra programs and (optionally) the PI CV/bibliography, including any figures, and converting the document to a single PDF file.
-Please be sure to print out the PDF file to ensure it is readable before submitting it; - Providing the information for, and completing, the Cover Page and General Form; - For proposals requiring new observations, the Target Form(s), including constraints and remarks where needed; - Using the RPS option to check the target coordinates against NED/SIMBAD in order to minimize errors in target coordinates;
+- Preparing the Scientific Justification and Technical Feasibility, preparing the list of previous Chandra programs (required for PIs with previous approved Chandra PI programs) and (optionally) the PI CV/bibliography.
+Please be sure to print out the PDF files to ensure they are readable before submission; - Providing the information for, and completing, the Cover Page and General Form; - For proposals requiring new observations, the Target Form(s), including constraints and remarks where needed; - Using the RPS option to check the target coordinates against NED/SIMBAD in order to minimize errors in target coordinates; - Verifying that the information on the Cover Page Form, the General Form, and (as appropriate) the Target Form(s) is correct; - Submitting the Cover Page Form, the General Form, and (as appropriate) the Target Form(s), following which the RPS assigns a proposal number; - Submitting the PDF file of the Science Justification and Technical Feasibility; - Submitting the PDF file of the list of previous Chandra programs (if required); - Submitting the PDF CV (optional);

-- Verifying that the information on the Cover Page Form, the General Form, and (as appropriate) the Target Form(s) is correct; - Submitting the Cover Page Form, the General Form, and (as appropriate) the Target Form(s), following which the RPS assigns a proposal number; - Submitting the PDF file of the Science Justification and Technical Feasibility; - Submitting the PDF file of the list of previous programs and (optional) CV; - Receiving an email acknowledging receipt of your proposal and notification of the proposal number and of any errors found via crosscheck of the target information with the SIMBAD and/or RASS catalog and with the Chandra Observation Catalog.
-For gratings observations this check will confirm whether or not there is an RASS source close to the target position.
+- Receiving an email acknowledging receipt of your proposal and notification of the proposal number and of any errors found via crosscheck of the target information with the SIMBAD and/or RASS catalog and with the Chandra Observation Catalog.
+For gratings observations, this check will confirm whether or not there is a RASS source close to the target position.
 Under the assumption that most gratings targets are RASS sources, this minimizes the chance of incorrect coordinates. - Should an error in your coordinates or target list be found by the above check, your proposal should be corrected and re-submitted.

-5.3.3 Help After Submitting: When You Have Discovered A Mistake
+5.3.3 Help After Submitting: When You Discover A Mistake

-If the mistake is discovered before the deadline, please go through the submit process as if you had not submitted before, resubmitting both the form and science justification, and entering the number of the proposal being replaced.
+If a mistake is discovered before the deadline, please go through the submit process as if you had not submitted before, resubmitting both the form and science justification, and entering the number of the proposal being replaced.
 The proposal is scanned to confirm that it is a resubmission.
-Proposals for which resubmission cannot be confirmed are flagged for the attention of a staff member of the CXC.
+Proposals for which resubmission cannot be confirmed are flagged for the attention of a CXC staff member.
 The proposal with the most recent date and time is considered as the "final" proposal.